ehrbase/ehrbase/doc/conformance_testing/EHR_COMPOSITION.md

 **Flow:**

-1. Invoke the create COMPOSITION service with a valid persistent COMPOSITION, compliant with the existing OPT, and with the known ehr_id
-2. The result should be positive, and return information about the new COMPOSITION added to the EHR, and the version number should be 1
-3. Invoke the create COMPOSITION service with a valid persistent COMPOSITION and the same ehr_id as in 1., the COMPOSITION should comply with the same persistent OPT as the COMPOSITION in 1
+1. Repeate precondition num.
+4
-4. The result should be negative, returning an error related to trying to create a persistent COMPOSITION for the same persistent OPT that already has a first version
+2. The result should be negative, returning an error related to trying to create a persistent COMPOSITION for the same persistent OPT that already has a first version

 **Notes:**